 Primary vs contingent beneficiaries

-Choosing a contingent beneficiary
+How to choose a contingent beneficiary

 Naming that person (or charity or organization) may make the process of disbursing your estate much easier because your wishes are clearly stated.
 No one can fight over your insurance benefits if you have listed your primary and contingent beneficiaries and your intention for your payout is clear.
 If you’re unsure of how you would like to structure your beneficiaries, speaking with a licensed financial professional may help you work out how to designate your beneficiaries to achieve the financial outcome you wish after your passing.

 If you have not named beneficiaries for your life insurance policy, your estate may get stuck in the probate process, which can eat away at the benefits because of legal and other fees.
-The clearer your intentions are before your death, the less likely your estate will be held up and cause distress and loss of income for your beneficiaries.
+The clearer your intentions are before your death, the less likely your estate will typically be held up and cause distress and loss of income for your beneficiaries.

 Frequently asked questions